 We’re going to let you know what they are so you can avoid doing them like the plague.

-Then, we’ll give you some great food photography tips to make sure that photographing food with your phone doesn’t take so long that your meal gets cold!
+Then, we’ll give you some excellent food photography tips to make sure that photographing food with your phone doesn’t take so long that your meal gets cold!

 First off, get something colorful to eat.
 It’s difficult to make fried food or a salad drenched in dressing look photogenic.
-A nice plate of sushi or a visually stimulating salad, however, easy peasy lemon squeezy (oh – and hint, if it comes with citrus it’s probably a winner)!
+A beautiful plate of sushi or a visually refreshing salad, however, easy peasy lemon squeezy (oh – and hint, if it comes with citrus it’s probably a winner)!

 Also, don’t use flash.
 It creates glare in the photo itself, and – as someone who’s worked in a restaurant, I can attest to this personally – having a flash go off during your meal is just not enjoyable.

 Chill with the filters too.
-This isn’t an awe-inspiring landscape or anything.
-It’s food…treat it as such.
+This shot isn’t an awe-inspiring landscape or anything.
+It’s food, treat it as such.
 On another note, we recommend snapping your photos before things get cold and then going home to do some minor editing.